mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 ### Days 2-5

 [ ] Share your GitHub username with `@camille.harris`.
-You can, and are encouraged, to use your personal GitHub account.
+You can, and are encouraged to, use your personal GitHub account.
 You may also create a GitHub account with your @mattermost email instead.

 [ ] Connect GitHub and Mattermost via the instructions here: [<jump to convo>](/core/pl/i4k6eke5t38gxxwrjtpeegbhwr).